Congressional District # 06

 The final remedy selected by EPA in 1994 called for long-term monitoring of groundwater and steps to be taken to ensure contaminants remain at levels that do not raise concerns about adverse impacts to the Kalamazoo River.
 Under a 1996 Consent Decree, the PRPs installed new monitoring wells in 1997 and began to routinely monitor groundwater.
 To date, levels of contaminants in on-site monitoring wells have not raised a concern about impacts to the river; however, due to residual levels of contamination, institutional controls ("deed restrictions") will be placed on the property to prevent future use of groundwater.

 EPA conducted Five-Year Reviews (FYRs) of the effectiveness of the remedy at the site in 2001, 2006, and 2011.
 The 2011 FYR report concluded that the remedy is protective in the short term because potential exposure risks have been addressed and the groundwater is being monitored.
 Additionally, the 2011 FYR report conducted a trend analysis of all of the site ground water sampling results.
 The trend analysis concluded that there are increasing trends in arsenic and chromium in some site wells.
 In September 2012, the PRPs began a stream study at the Kalamazoo River to determine if any of the contaminants from the site were impacting river water quality.
 Surface water and pore water data were collected in September 2012 from locations in the river identified in a preliminary survey conducted the week before the sampling.
 Based on the results of the first sampling event, EPA, with assistance from MDEQ, determined that a second round of sampling was is necessary.
 The PRPs conducted the second sampling event in September 2014.
 The PRPs submitted a draft Surface Water Investigation Report in January 2015.
-Currently, EPA and MDEQ have provided the PRP contractor with comments on the Report.
+EPA and MDEQ have provided the PRP contractor with comments on the Report.
 The PRP contractor will revised the document and resubmit it to EPA for final review and approval.
 At that time the document will be made a part of the public record for the site.
 EPA will evaluate the results to determine if there is potential impact to the river and if any further cleanup action is necessary.